tshepang/blog-movies/content/movies/recent revisits 2010-08-15.rst

 swordsman.
 The action choreography is uneven (good at times) and I enjoyed the final showdown and as well as the final dance sequence.

-A revisit of *Good Night, And Good Luck* didn't pack as much of a punch as before.
-It even felt barren.

 The gal in *Hitman* is damn desirable, the movie so average (but I like the early scene set in Africa).
 Here's an old review from early 2008, and is still relevant: